polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/pallets.md

 	pub enum Event<T: Config> { ... }

 // 6.
 Hooks
-// Define some logic that hould be executed
+// Define some logic that should be executed
 // regularly in some context, for e.g. on_initialize.
 #[pallet::hooks]
 	impl<T: Config> Hooks<BlockNumberFor<T>> for Pallet<T> { ... }